 Caring for Newly Planted Acacia

-For Acacia trees, rather than shrubs, the only difference is that they benefit from loosely staking for the first three years in exposed conditions, to protect them from the wind while they establish anchoring roots.
+For acacia trees, rather than shrubs, the only difference is that they benefit from loosely staking for the first three years in exposed conditions, to protect them from the wind while they establish anchoring roots.

 Sunlight Needs